 The contradicting facts do exist.
 The well-founded arguments do exist.
 Even though we deny their existence they are still there.
 We are simply pretending they don’t exist.
 And since we are only denying the facts to ourselves and other self deniers, we are merely pretending among ourselves.

 So why do we deliberately deny contradicting facts and well-founded arguments and pretend they don’t matter?
-Partially, because we are lazy.
-It is usually easier to pretend something doesn’t exist then to do something about it.
-But mostly, we do it to protect ourselves.
+Partially, because it is usually easier to pretend something doesn’t exist then to do something about it.
+But we also do it to protect ourselves.
 We do it out of fear.

 If we accept a fact or an argument that contradicts our own personal beliefs, then we would have to give power to that fact.
 We would have to acknowledge that fact as a truth and our own beliefs as not wholly true.
 And we would have to share ownership of that fact and that means sharing responsibility for that fact.
 Because knowledge is not just power, it is also a responsibility.

-We take the path of Willful Ignorance because we are afraid that if we take the responsibility for honoring that fact or that well-founded argument then we would have the responsibility to act upon that fact or that well-founded argument.
+So we take the path of Willful Ignorance because we are afraid that if we take the responsibility for honoring that fact or that well-founded argument then we would have the responsibility to act upon that fact or well-founded argument.
+And that, would mean change.
+And with that change comes unknowns.

 Look around.
 Look at all we face in the world today – our economy, our environment, our government, our politicians, our media, our journalist, our corporations, our business people, our health care, our personal debt, our greed, our distrust, our incompetence, our lack of accountability.